jackjg123/readmegenerator/Develop/README.md

 ## License
 ## License

-    This project is licensed under the $(license) license.
+    This project is licensed under the MIT license.